brainboxdotcc/DPP/docpages/INDEX.md

 ## When compiling with voice support, i get an error: "No rule to make target 'sodium_LIBRARY_DEBUG-NOTFOUND', needed by 'libdpp.so'.
 Stop."
 The libsodium package requires pkg-config, but does not check for it when installed.
 Install it as root, e.g. `sudo apt install pkg-config`.
 Rerun cmake again, and rebuild the library.

+## When using precompiled libraries in Windows, the program runs but is just a black console window and the bot doesnt come online?
+If this happens, switch your project to release mode.
+Our precompiled binaries are built in release mode for x64 vs2019 only.
+If you require a debug build, or a build for a newer visual studio, you will have to compile it yourself from the github sources.
+Please see the section about \ref buildwindows for more information on how to do this.